gastonstat/relic-stat2/syllabus.md

 ### Advice for success

 Try to solve all exercises in each chapter: Some show up on exams.
 Read all homework and exam questions carefully, and take them literally—don't try to second-guess what is meant.
-Attend office hours.
-Post questions to the discussion board.
-Check the discussion board daily.
-Search the discussion board for answers before posting a question.
+Attend lab discussions.

 ### <a name="email-policy"></a>Email Policy